hessllab/HW_1/README.md

 #### How to Submit
 1) Fork the repository
 2) Clone the repository to your computer
+3) Make a new branch
-3) Modify the files
+4) Modify the files
-4) Commit changes
-5) Push the changes up to GitHub
+5) Commit changes
-6) Add your instructor as a collaborator
-7) Create a pull request on the original repository to turn in the assignment.
-Make sure to include your name in the pull request.
+6) Create a pull request on the original repository to turn in the assignment.